Behavioral Geometric Supervision Aligns Video Foundation Models with Human Social Perception: Discussion

 \subsection{Broader Impact}

-Aligning video models with human social similarity judgments offers a pathway to more intuitive and trustworthy AI systems.
-Human-aligned embeddings could improve video retrieval, recommendation, and interpretability by organizing content in ways that reflect human categorization.
-Our findings suggest that such alignment also promotes emergent encoding of social-affective features, with potential applications in affective computing and safety-sensitive domains.
+Video models that are aligned with human social similarity judgments provide a path to more trustworthy and intuitive AI systems.
+Embeddings that align with human behavior may improve interpretability, video retrieval, and recommendation by way of organizing content that is reflective of human categorization.
+Our findings suggest that such alignment also promotes representations of social-affective features, with potential applications in affective computing and safety-sensitive domains.
 However, models that reflect human perception may also inherit human biases.
-Our dataset—while diverse—may encode culturally specific notions of similarity.
-Broader deployments should include bias analysis and diverse annotation sources to ensure fairness and robustness across populations.
+While our dataset is diverse, culturally specific notions of similarity may also be encoded as a result of the aforementioned factors.
+This motivates future broader studies that include analysis for bias with more diverse annotation sources, ensuring fairness and robustness across populations.